moonlight-mod/moonlight-mod.github.io/src/content/docs/ext-dev/official-repository.md

 `repository` must be a valid HTTPS Git URL. `commit` must be a valid commit in that repository. `scripts` is an array of pnpm scripts to build your project - for repositories using the sample extension, this will be `build` and `repo`. `artifact` is the location of the output file - for repositories using the sample extension, this will be `repo/<extension id>.asar`.

+## Adoption rules

+To prevent extensions from going unmaintained on the official repository, an adoption policy is in place for other developers to take over ownership of an extension.
+You can adopt an extension in one of the following scenarios:

+- You have written consent from a developer to adopt it
+- The extension has been outdated for over 3 months, and the developer did not respond after contact after 7 days

+An extension is defined as "outdated" when its features do not work, the extension crashes the client, or it has not been updated for the latest [API level](/ext-dev/migrating-api-levels/).
+We encourage developers to reach out for permission in a public space, like GitHub issues or in the moonlight Discord server, so that the response can be verified.

 [extensions]: <https://github.com/moonlight-mod/extensions>